 Eczema is a common problem in babies and children.
 It presents as a red, scaly rash that itches and sometimes oozes when it blisters and breaks open.
 It can be extremely uncomfortable and even miserable for kids to endure, in severe cases.
-Thankfully there are some wonderful home remedies for eczema in babies that can sometimes clear it up completely.
+Thankfully there are some wonderful natural remedies for eczema in children that can sometimes clear it up completely.
 I always prefer Natural Home Remedies over man-made prescriptions.

 Natural Home Remedies for Eczema in Babies